kiboschool/course-c4s-writing/src/communicating-for-success/course-structure-and-expectations.md

 **Reading:**

 Reading is the process of interpreting and understanding written language.
-It involves using one's eyes to decode the symbols on a page and comprehend the meaning of the words and sentences.
+It involves decoding the symbols on a page and comprehending the meaning of the words and sentences.

 </aside>